dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 <!-- ---------------------------------------------------------------------- -->
 <h2 class="section-heading" id="final">Final thoughts</h2>

-The machine learning space is evolving rapidly and it's great to see best practices and tools emerging to make producionisation of models faster and more robust.
+The machine learning space is evolving rapidly and it's great to see best practices and tools emerging to make productionisation of models faster and more robust.
 However, there is still a long way to go!!

 <a href="/img/ml-productionisation/xkcd_data_pipeline_2x.png"><img src="/img/ml-productionisation/xkcd_data_pipeline.png" alt="xkcd comic of data pipelines" class="center" /></a>
 <span class="caption text-muted">Source: <a href="https://xkcd.com/2054/">xkcd.com</a></span>